ailurus1991/noteBook/README.md

 # This is the notebook
-include the technical and life. the time
+include the technical, life and some research work. the time